San Francisco Municipal Transportation Agency: Streets, Parking, and Taxis

-Through its Streets division, the SFMTA is responsible for the planning and design of the streets of San Francisco.
+Through its Streets Division, the SFMTA is responsible for the planning and design of the streets of San Francisco in addition to parking and curb management as well as parking and traffic enforcement.
 This includes responsibility over automobile parking, bicycle infrastructure, bus and transit lanes, sidewalks and so on.
 The agency maintains over 434 bicycle lanes and 4000 bicycle parking racks, and has jurisdiction over 1088 miles of roads.
 Parking for automobiles is also managed by the agency, with 277,000 on-street parking spaces and with several parking garages around the city maintained by the agency.
 The SFMTA operates the SFpark program to dynamically price metered parking spaces on the city's streets in order to regulate parking demand and ensure that parking spaces remain available for use.
 Some parking spaces managed by the city are dedicated to car-sharing programs such as Zipcar in order to reduce the necessity of car ownership.

 The SFMTA's Taxi and Accessible Service division oversees the regulation of taxis and paratransit services in the city.
 Nearly 2000 taxi medallions have been issued by the agency.
 Private transit services, such as Chariot, are also regulated by the agency and are required to operate routes that complement the city's transit services rather than compete with them.
 In addition to regulating private transit operators, the SFMTA has expressed interest in regulating vehicle for hire companies including Uber and Lyft, but the regulatory authority for in California lies with the California Public Utilities Commission.